 You may be asked to give yourself an enema.
 This cleans out your bowels for surgery.
 You’ll be told how to do it.

 Arrive at the hospital a few hours before surgery as directed.
 Have someone drive you there who can also stay during the surgery, and drive you home.
 At the hospital, your temperature and blood pressure will be taken.
 In some cases, tests may be done.
 Then, you will receive one or more IV (intravenous) lines.
-These lines give you fluids and medications before, during, and after surgery.
+These lines give you fluids and medicines before, during, and after surgery.
 Some of your pubic hair may be removed.
-Tight stockings may be put on your legs to help prevent blood clots.
+Tight stockings (compression stockings) may be put on your legs to help prevent blood clots.

 To keep you pain-free during surgery, you’ll receive anesthesia.
 General anesthesia allows you to sleep.
 Regional anesthesia numbs the lower part of your body.
 Local anesthesia numbs the area that will be operated on.
 Before surgery, you’ll meet with the anesthesiologist or nurse anesthetist.
 He or she can tell you what kind of anesthesia you will receive and answer questions you may have.

 An incision 2 to 4 inches long is made in the lower part of your belly (abdomen), near the pubic hairline.
 A second small incision is made in the front wall of the vagina.

 If tissue from your body is used for the sling, it may be taken from your abdomen or thigh.
 If synthetic material or donor tissue is used, it is cut to the right size.